Token Vending Machine: Secure Workload Identity for the Modern Cloud

 Enhancing Data Lake Security

 Data lakes store vast amounts of sensitive information.
 TVMs can grant temporary, scoped-down access to data based on user roles and policies.
+For instance, user roles might be mapped to specific TVM policies, or the TVM might query an external authorization system to determine what data a user role can access.

 According to a recent study, implementing short-lived credentials can reduce the risk of lateral movement by up to 70%.